Parallel sampling of decomposable graphs using Markov chain on junction trees: Decomposable graph updates

-The main consequence of Theorem~\ref{lem:connect} and~\ref{lem:disconnect} is that they enumerate all decomposability-preserving updates pertaining to a vertex in terms of partition sets~\eqref{eq:nei-bound-clique-basic-no-cond}.
 Theorem~\ref{lem:connect} and~\ref{lem:disconnect} are stated in terms of graph updates, since it is the relevant structure in graphical models.
 Similar statements that govern updates on general junction trees follow directly from the junction properly~\eqref{eq:junction-property}.
-The next sections begin by proposing a single-move sampler, and then generalizing it to a parallel sampler over junction trees.
+The main consequence of Theorem~\ref{lem:connect} and~\ref{lem:disconnect} is that they fully enumerate legal updates pertaining to a vertex in terms of partition sets~\eqref{eq:nei-bound-clique-basic-no-cond}.
+Next sections propose, first, a single-move sampler, and then generalize it to a parallel sampler over junction trees.